roblox-aurora/rbx-net/docs/docs/definitions/01-starting.md

 - Function
     - **`Net.Definitions.ServerFunction`** - Defines a synchronous function which exists on the server, and can be called by clients

+- Broadcast
+    - **`Net.Definitions.ExperienceBroadcastEvent`** - Defines an event that the server can use to communicate with other servers in the same experience

 ### Defining remotes

 With the above knowledge, we can create a few example definitions.
 Say I would like a use case like the following